 The guidance to the sanctions regime should also be consolidated and made available.
 There should be an official communications campaign to assist solicitors and other advisers in becoming familiar with the new UK sanctions regime.
-OFSI should also produce sector specific guidance covering the use of such issues as automated sanctions screening systems and legal professional privilege in the context of sanctions compliance.
+The Office of Financial Sanctions Implementation (OFSI) should also produce sector specific guidance covering the use of such issues as automated sanctions screening systems and legal professional privilege in the context of sanctions compliance.